EC327-Final-Project/Final-Version/README.md

 Install the zip file and unload its contents in a specific folder (e.g., a folder titled EC327 project).
 Verify that everything (images, makefile, stoned_age.cpp) has been installed in the correct folder.
 After, use terminal to change the directory to that specific folder you just created.

-# How To Use application
+# How To Use Application

 After changing the directory to your specific folder, run the makefile included in the document.
 If it does not work, run g++ stoned_age.cpp -o stoned_age -lsfml-graphics -lsfml-window -lsfml-system -lsfml-network first and then run stoned_age.